-How do you structure your ToK Exhibition essay
+How to structure your Exhibition Eessay for IB

 Before we dissect the essay into four parts, keep the following tips for writing a ToK essay in mind.

-Tips for writing a ToK essay in mind
+Tips for writing an exhibition essay in mind

 1. Don't neglect what the ToK essay title is asking of you and make sure you identify and understand the key terms.
 These terms will be your essay’s anchor and can help you write content that gravitates around them.
 Brainstorm with your ToK coordinator, if required.